-This super easy seven-ingredient Peanut Brittle is made on the stovetop in less than 30 minutes.
-This tasty treat is the ultimate sweet and salty combination, and it will remind you of the brittle that grandma used to make.
+This super-easy seven-ingredient Peanut Brittle is made on the stovetop in less than 30 minutes.
+This tasty treat is the ultimate sweet-and-salty combination, and it will remind you of the brittle grandma used to make.
+It is delectable and makes for excellent holiday gift-giving, hostess gifts, and additions to Christmas cookie trays.

 It’s the season for sweet homemade gifts, and it is also that time of the year when your time gets precious!
 This easy-to-make peanut candy helps accomplish the mission in no time.

-When stored properly in an airtight container, peanut brittle has a shelf life of about two months, so it can be prepared well before the big day and all of its festivities.
+When stored properly in an airtight container, peanut brittle has a shelf life of about two months.
+So it can be prepared well before the big day and all of its festivities.
 I love to give it as gifts, along with Christmas bark, peanut butter blossoms, and snowball cookies.

 Ingredient Notes and Substitutions

-See the complete list of ingredients below on the recipe card.
+See the complete list of ingredients on the recipe card below.

 - Peanuts: Buy good-quality salted roasted peanuts.
 You can also use unsalted peanuts, but add 1/4 teaspoon of salt to the pot with the sugar, corn syrup, and water before bringing it to a boil.
-Raw Spanish peanuts are also good for their crunchy texture and nutty flavor.
+Raw Spanish peanuts are also suitable for their crunchy texture and nutty flavor.
 Other nuts that work with this recipe include walnuts, almonds, pecans, macadamia nuts, and pistachios.

 - Baking soda: Baking soda provides those familiar air pockets in peanut brittle that make it easier to bite down and break easily with your teeth.